 Negative Feedback on AgoraPulse

-Did you know that you can also view this data on AgoraPulse?
-Of course you do!
+Did you know that you can also view Facebook negative feedback data on AgoraPulse?
 It’s also much, much easier to digest.

-Simply go into Statistics and select Posts, then Feedback from the second dropdown.
+Simply go into Statistics and select Posts, Feedback.

-You’ll need to click twice to sort a column by most negative feedback.
+Click any column twice to sort by most negative feedback.

 Curious about how your negative feedback stacks up compared to other brands?
-Check out the AgoraPulse Barometer!
+Click here to check out the Facebook Page Barometer and click the button to “Benchmark Your Page.”
+It’s totally free.

-AgoraPulse then compares all of your data to that of the other brands that have also benchmarked (as of writing this article, there were 475).
+The Barometer compares all of your data to that of the other brands that have also benchmarked (over 9,000 as of this writing).
 Apparently, covering the time period benchmarked, I get a little less negative feedback than the average page.

 Is this a good thing?
 Sure, it’s not bad.
 But does it mean much?
 Well…